Good Hotel Guide Review

 all year, restaurant closed 25 Dec evening.

-lifts, bar, restaurant, lounge, function rooms, free Wi-Fi, in-room TV (Freeview), use of nearby fitness club, public areas wheelchair accessible, no adapted toilet.
+lifts, bar, restaurant, lounge, meeting/events rooms, in-room TV (Freeview), use of nearby fitness club, public areas wheelchair accessible, no adapted toilet.